 So, who are Jenne and Shoshen?

-Shoshen describes himself as "a deaf guy who thinks he's in a hiphop band," but in reality, he can get a complex and interesting rhythm out of damn near anything -- from kitchen utensils and the steering wheel to the udu and djembe.
+Shoshen -- whose music name is the mysterious "Bob" -- describes himself as "a deaf guy who thinks he's in a hiphop band," but in reality, he can get a complex and interesting rhythm out of damn near anything -- from kitchen utensils and the steering wheel to the udu and djembe.
 He spent his younger years in an Ithaca-area rock band.
 He's also a talented artist and painter, and has a Ph.D.

-Jenne picked up singing and songwriting in girlhood, only to fall silent during those oh-so-morose adolescent years.
-In 1997, she had a vision while walking a labyrinth that inspired her to take up voice lessons again, and she's been singing ever since.
-Her years between girlhood and 1997 weren't idle on the creative front, however; during that period, she became a published poet (which, she supposes in a third-person way, counts as an accomplishment of a sort).
+Jenne is a poet, writer and Druid priestess with a Ph.D. in science fiction who has managed to hold down that elusive and fulfilling "real job."
+She picked up singing and songwriting in girlhood, only to fall silent during those oh-so-morose adolescent years.
+In 1997, she had a vision while walking a labyrinth that inspired her to take up voice lessons again, and she's been singing ever since (much to the chagrin of the neighbors and the cats).
+She also taught herself recording, and produces all of Kwannon's albums.